Sydney Trains rolling stock: K sets

 In 1981, Goninan built the first air-conditioned cars for the Sydney suburban network.
 Until then, Sydney had lagged somewhat behind other cities that had commenced the introduction of air-conditioned stock.
 In order to fit the air-conditioning equipment into the motor cars, the pantographs were moved to the trailers, effectively meaning that a motor car must remain semi-permanently coupled to a trailer car.
 Four driving trailer cars D4096–4099 were also ordered, allowing 2-car sets to be operated with power cars C3501–3504.
 The first 8-car set (R1) was delivered with air-conditioning, followed by 90 forced ventilation cars C3505–3549 & T4171–4215, during the delivery process for this order, C3550 and T4216 were delivered, fully fitted with air-conditioning.

 Following this, the next order, numbered from C3551 and T4217, were also fitted with forced-air ventilation, and were the first to be fitted with air-conditioning.
 The first 100 cars had their upper deck windows at the unpopular lower height of the earlier Goninan cars, the final 60 were modified and these final 60 were distinguished by their front end being painted into the 'candy' white, orange and red State Rail livery of the time.
 The final batch (C3551–3580 & T4217–4246) also featured bright yellow internal walls.
 The forced ventilation cars were later retrofitted with air-conditioning, and the Beclawat sliding windows replaced by fixed panes in the late 1990s.
 Also at this time, the standard light grey internal livery was adopted, and the seats were replaced with blue upholstery.
-160 of these cars were delivered until 1985, and continue to operate in 2023 as K sets.
+160 of these cars were delivered until 1985, and continue to operate in the present day as K sets.